margaretmf/margaretmf.github.io/poetry.md

 ## **A Poem on Black Lives** ##
 ## Seeing Black Lives ##
 They help the police force as police officers.
-So why are they being killed?
-Not all of them are.
 They play music.
-So why are they depressed?
-They are more life-giving then we are.
 They read in church.
-So why are they being shoved down to the ground?
-We need to pay attention to them.
 They create amazing art.
-So why are they yelling out "I can't breathe?"
-Because they gave our country so much breath in its discovery.
 They help the homeless community.
-So why do we ignore their side of history?
-It means so much, and we begin to understand it more.
 They take care of little kids and love them, and hug them.
-So why are they being shot?
-They won't be tomorrow, at least I hope.
 They help people feel better after feeling fallen, or rejected.
-So why are we not more grateful for the work they have done in government?
-We are, some of us are.
 They are great sorority formal partners.
-So why are we not accustomed to seeing Interracial partners?
-I love the Instagram page on Interracial partners.
 They create art and music.
-So why do we not buy their art?
-Their art would enliven our homes and radios.
 They dance in the street.
-So why do we throw fits after being rejected by the white man?
-The black man dances so well.
 They love their work.
-So why do complain and throw fits in the White House?
-Their work can be so much better.
 They support their kids.
-So why do we not understand them better?
-Our eyes are learning more about them and appreciating their beauty.
-Their kids are so cute and great playmates.
 They have healthy, beautiful homes.
-So why do we see so much division?
-Their homes are united with ours.
 They love Allah, the same God that Christians worship.
-So why do we not know more about Malcolm X?
-He taught us true brotherhood and racial harmonization.
 They also love God, and they have great faith through adversity.
-So why do we not appreciate their roots at hymn sings more?
-The music is beautiful.

 ## **A Poem on Social Media** ##
 ## Social Media Usage ##